aquastar/research-homepage/content/authors/admin/_index.md

 I am an Assistant Professor in the Computer Science and Engineering Department of Mississippi State University.
 Before joining MS State in 2020, I worked as a research assistant at Virginia Tech.
 I am now working on machine learning, with a particular emphasis on dynamics behaviors over graphs/networks, see [my research interest]({{< relref "/post/research-interest" >}}).

 {{% callout note %}}
-Two openings for undergraduate and graduate students [Opening]({{< relref "/post/call-for-undergraduate-research-participation" >}})
+Two openings for undergraduate students
+[Opening]({{< relref "/post/call-for-undergraduate-research-participation" >}})
 {{% /callout %}}